Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 * Initial release with OTP login features (full-screen and popup) and core MSG91 integration.

 == Upgrade Notice ==

+= 2.1 =
+This version introduces customizable transactional SMS message templates with dynamic variables.
+Your existing SMS notes will now be used as message templates.
+Please review your settings after updating.

 = 2.0 =
 This version includes important fixes for saving SMS settings and migrates your old settings to a new format.
 Please update to ensure all features work correctly.